 What Makes Money Management Different for Teens?

-For starters, teens are in control of less money than an adult is.
+For starters, teens are in control of less money than adults.

 At the same time, teen expenses are less (and, probably, the lowest they’ll ever be in their life – even though it may not seem that way!).